N.C. Man Pleads Guilty To Killing 3 Muslim College Students; Video Is Played In Court

 Montgomery-Blinn said Hicks was obsessed with the Michael Douglas film Falling Down, was very interested in guns, and "hated all forms of religion," according to Raleigh's The News and Observer.

-"According to prosecutors, during his time at the apartment complex, Hicks would be rude to white neighbors," deBruyn reports from the courtroom, "but to non-white neighbors, he would threaten violence and brandish a gun to intimidate."
+"According to prosecutors, during his time at the apartment complex, Hicks would be rude to white neighbors," deBruyn reports from the courtroom, "but to nonwhite neighbors, he would threaten violence and brandish a gun to intimidate."

 The victims' friends and family disagreed with characterizations of the crime as a dispute.
 It was clear, they said, that Hicks felt special hostility to his Muslim neighbors.